Last updated: February 18, 2022

 Montreal, QC H2Y 1T9

-In the event that any provision of this Agreement shall be held to be invalid, void or unenforceable, then the remainder of this Agreement shall not be affected, impaired or invalidated, and each such provision shall be valid and enforceable to the fullest extent permitted by law.
+In the event that any provision of these Terms shall be held to be invalid, void or unenforceable, then the remainder of these Terms shall not be affected, impaired or invalidated, and each such provision shall be valid and enforceable to the fullest extent permitted by law.

-A party shall not be liable for failure to perform any of its obligations under this Agreement if such failure is due to an act of God, fire or explosion, strike, lock-out, conditions of war, act of military authority, terrorist attacks, blackouts, rebellion or civil disobedience or other impediment beyond its control.
+A party shall not be liable for failure to perform any of its obligations under these Terms if such failure is due to an act of God, fire or explosion, strike, lock-out, conditions of war, act of military authority, terrorist attacks, blackouts, rebellion or civil disobedience or other impediment beyond its control.

-Terms which by their nature survive termination of this Agreement shall survive, including section 1 (Definitions), the non-disparagement obligations contained in section 3 (General Obligations), section 4 (Confidentiality), section 5 (Intellectual Property Rights), section 6 (Restriction on Use), section 8 (Indemnity), section 9 (Limitation of Liability), section 10 (Independent Contractor), and section 11 (Governing Law).
+Terms which by their nature survive termination of these Terms shall survive, including section 1 (Definitions), the non-disparagement obligations contained in section 3 (General Obligations), section 4 (Confidentiality), section 5 (Intellectual Property Rights), section 6 (Restriction on Use), section 8 (Indemnity), section 9 (Limitation of Liability), section 10 (Independent Contractor), and section 11 (Governing Law).

-This Agreement shall be binding upon both parties and their respective successors and permitted assigns.
-Dialogue is permitted to assign, transfer or delegate any of its rights or obligations to any affiliate or successor in interest to all or substantially all of the assets or business of the relevant Dialogue practice, without Employer’s consent, in which case, such affiliate or successor in interest shall be bound by and entitled to the benefit of the terms of this Agreement.
+These Terms shall be binding upon both parties and their respective successors and permitted assigns.
+Dialogue is permitted to assign, transfer or delegate any of its rights or obligations to any affiliate or successor in interest to all or substantially all of the assets or business of the relevant Dialogue practice, without Employer’s consent, in which case, such affiliate or successor in interest shall be bound by and entitled to the benefit of the terms of these Terms.

-The Employer acknowledges and agrees that Dialogue has the right to use the Employer’s name and logo (“IP”) without the Employer’s consent for the following purposes (and only for such purposes): use in Dialogue marketing and sales flyers, sales presentations, website and social media posts and in any joint promotions, as applicable, throughout the Term and until the termination or expiry of this Agreement.
+The Employer acknowledges and agrees that Dialogue has the right to use the Employer’s name and logo (“IP”) without the Employer’s consent for the following purposes (and only for such purposes): use in Dialogue marketing and sales flyers, sales presentations, website and social media posts and in any joint promotions, as applicable, throughout the Term and until the termination or expiry of the Services.

 Dialogue will (i) not use the IP other than for the purposes mentioned above without the Employer’s prior written consent; and (ii) only use the IP according to this Section 18 and any written instructions of the Employer, as provided from time to time to Dialogue.